ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

 - Missing items (without defaults) in instances

-- TODO other things?

 It is on by default.
-With ``NoSugaredIncompleteness`` those things are disabled, regardless of warnings.
+With ``NoSugaredIncompleteness`` those things are disallowed, regardless of warnings.

 Let there be a new flag ``-fdefer-incompleteness-errors``, which defers the errors from modules with ``NoSugaredIncompleteness``.
 Those will be warned under warning categories: